 TreasuryDirect asks for a signature guarantee, not necessarily a medallion signature guarantee.
 A medallion signature guarantee is one form of acceptable signature guarantee but it’s not the only one.

 A medallion signature guarantee is a program of the securities industry.
 It’s used more for transferring brokerage accounts.
-If your broker has a physical branch near you, you can try there but many brokers only give medallion signature guarantees when it involves their own accounts.
+If your broker has a physical branch near you, you can try it there but many brokers only give medallion signature guarantees when it involves their own accounts.
 They don’t do it for outside accounts.
 If you have large accounts at the broker, they may agree to make an exception.

 Many banks and credit unions don’t give medallion signature guarantees but the [normal] signature guarantees they give for signing checks or cashing savings bonds will work for TreasuryDirect.
 So don’t start your conversation at a bank or a credit union by asking for a medallion signature guarantee.
 Simply say you need a signature guarantee.

 Mail and Wait

 If you succeed in getting a signature guarantee from someone willing to accommodate, now you mail it to the address on the form and wait.
 It may take a month for TreasuryDirect to complete the process.
 You’ll receive an email when it’s done.

 I had to do this recently for changing the linked bank account.
 I mailed the form on December 20th.
 It was processed on January 4th.
 The turnaround time isn’t too bad, considering the mailing time, the holidays, and the flurries of activities at the end of the year.
 Just have some patience and let the process run its course.